tshepang/blog/content/rust-dreams.md

 - processors are [RISC-V]
 - OS is [Theseus]
-  (excluding some embedded systems where there is only a single process)
+  (excluding some embedded systems where there is only a single application)
 - [rustix] (and [mustang]) are used to help run POSIX apps
 - [Cranelift] is used to generate machine code